Syncroness-Inc/cef/Docs/ProjectDocs/DesignDescription.md

-# Common Engineering Framework Architecture
+# Common Embedded Framework Architecture

 The Common Engineering Framework (CEF) is intended to be: